lucasbiel7/cucumber-java-runner/README.md

 - **Dependencies**: Cucumber-JVM in your pom.xml
 - **VS Code Extension**: Java Extension Pack (for debugging support)

+## 🤝 Works Great With Official Cucumber Extension

+This extension is designed to work seamlessly with the [Official Cucumber Extension](https://marketplace.visualstudio.com/items?itemName=CucumberOpen.cucumber-official).

+**Recommended Setup**: Install both extensions together!

+- **Official Cucumber**: Provides syntax highlighting, formatting, validation, and step navigation
+- **This Extension**: Provides test execution, debugging, and Test Explorer integration

+See [USING_WITH_CUCUMBER_OFFICIAL.md](USING_WITH_CUCUMBER_OFFICIAL.md) for detailed compatibility guide.

 ## ⚙️ Configuration

 **Zero Configuration Required!** The extension works automatically with standard Maven projects: